AktasC/Surface_Go_Dualboot/README.md

 - [Manjaro ISO](https://manjaro.org/download/)
 - [Rufus](https://rufus.ie/)

 A second usb key with the kernel binaries might be handy as you might not have Wi-Fi at first boot.
+I also used my phone as an USB tether device, so I could have internet with the initial wifi drivers ;)

 # I) Before Linux install :